FNScence/CSAFAP-config-package/README.md

 - Q6: Why does my sensitivity change to 1.0 and doesn't switch back my playing sens?
   > Make sure you're NOT using the command `host_writeconfig` within your autoexec.

-- Q7: Which movement (strafing) config should I use?
+  > The config reads your current sensitivity when you `exec csafap/main`.
+Make sure not do re-exec the whole config while a radiowheel is open.
+Re-execing is also a good way to reset after entering your own sensitivity again.

+- Q7: What is Snap-Tap/Nulls?
+Should I use it?
+Will I get kicked for using it?
-  > They all have their up- and downsides.
-It's best to try them out yourself and see which ones you prefer, but here is a detailed list of what they do:
+  > It's best to try them it yourself and see if you prefer it over default movement.
   >
-  > **- autostopAD:** Counter-strafes automatically when letting go of initial strafe key and also stopps fast when overlapping both strafe keys. **I consider this the best option**, because it corrects any imperfect counter-strafes from you and works the same if you still counter-strafe manually (which you should do).

-  > **- nullAD:** After holding down the initial strafe key, pressing the opposite strafe key will deactivate the initial one.
+  > **- nullWASD:** After holding down the initial strafe key, pressing the opposite strafe key will deactivate the initial one.
 For counter-strafing, this only corrects the human error of not letting go of the initial strafe key, but you still have to release the opposite one at the correct timing.
 It is good for extremely fast jiggles (holding down one strafe key and quickly tapping the opposite one), not too useful in CS though (maybe for pistol round AD spam).

-  > **- autonullAD:** Combines the previous two, so it will auto counter-strafe when releasing the initial strafe key, but it will work the same as nulls/snap-tap when pressing both at the same time.

-  > **- autostopWS_nullAD:** This version auto counter-strafes your forward/backward movement, so it will help immensely if you get caught in +W or diagonal movement, while the nulls help with AD counter-strafing.
-This might be the best version if you're very confident in your own AD counter-strafing (and like the null functionality).

-  > **- autostopWASD:** Counter-strafes automatically in 8 directions.
-On some occasions (pressing W+A, then releasing A and only running forward without moving the mouse in between before also letting go of W) will result in a faulty sidestep.
-Because of this reason, **I don't recommend using this version**.

   > **- desubtick:** Very similar to default movement, but the WASD movement inputs will wait for the next tick to register instead of being subticked and registered immediatelly.
 Some users report a more cs:go-like movement feel.

   > I showcased the key inputs for each of these at [this timestamp of the video](https://youtu.be/G9hAaifu2H0?si=ZAl2vxdoX8eZ_Ktn&t=63).
+Note that auto counter-strafe configs were patched and don't work anymore!

 - Q8: How to calculate yaw/pitch values?
   > $$ X = \frac{a}{s \cdot m\\_yaw} $$